Reddit Downvotes: What They Are and How to Deal With Them

 - Downvote Brigading: What It Is and How It Works

-- Protecting Your Posts from Downvote Attacks
+- How Can You Protect Posts from Downvote Attacks?

 - How Downvotes Affect Your Reddit Karma

-- Recovering from a Downvote Event
+- How to Recover from a Downvote Event

 - Downvotes in the Context of Reddit Engagement Strategy

-Most Reddit users understand upvotes.
-They push content up, increase visibility, and reward quality.
 Downvotes are treated as the mirror image — a thumbs down that buries posts and punishes bad content.

 That framing is too simple, and the gap between popular understanding and reality has real consequences for anyone trying to build a presence on Reddit.

-Downvotes interact with Reddit's algorithm in ways that are more complex than simple score subtraction.
-They trigger spam detection systems.
-They affect how the controversial sort treats your content.
 They decay differently depending on their timing relative to upvotes.
 And in the case of coordinated downvote brigading, they can suppress even objectively high-quality posts in ways that have nothing to do with content quality.

 This guide covers all of it: how Reddit calculates and uses downvote data, the specific mechanisms by which downvotes affect your visibility, what happens when downvoting is coordinated versus organic, how to protect posts from brigading, and how to recover from a mass downvote event.
 Understanding how the Reddit algorithm works at a foundational level is the prerequisite for everything covered here — if you have not read that guide, start there.